 Instead of simply sharing static images, go dynamic by also giving customers an easy way to buy your products.
 All you need to do is create a Facebook store and list your products.

-Tip: to tag a product on your picture, upload it on Facebook, click tag products and click the area where your product is shown.
-Then enter the product title or ID.
-Save the chages.
+Tip: To tag a product on your picture, upload it on Facebook, click tag products, and click the area where your product is shown.
+Choose the product and save the changes.